Amy Roloff: Personal life

 Roloff, then Amy Knight, met Matt Roloff at a Little People of America convention in 1987.
 The two married on September 12, 1987.
 They had four children: fraternal twins Jeremy and Zachary (born 1990), Molly (1993), and Jacob (1997).
 The couple publicly expressed interest in a divorce in March 2014.
 On June 5, 2015, the couple officially announced a divorce.
 The divorce was finalized in May 2016.

 Amy and Matt owned a 100 acre farm near Helvetia, Oregon.
 The farm opens to the public during October, featuring attractions such as a pumpkin patch.
 In 2009, a woman who visited the farm sued the Roloffs, claiming to have fallen due to their negligence of safety procedures.
 The couple denied wrongdoing and the case was settled out of court in 2013.
 Due to the divorce, Matt bought the farm from Amy, and she purchased a new home in Oregon.

 The couple also owned Roloff Farms Salsa, a pumpkin salsa company.

 On September 19, 2019, Amy became engaged to then-boyfriend Chris Marek.
-They were married on August 28, 2021, at the farm she had lived on with her first husband.
+They were married on August 28, 2021 at Roloff Farms.